 With so many motorcycles on the road, it’s no surprise that accidents are frequent in the state.
 In fact, in 2020, there were 8,037 motorcycle crashes in Florida, according to Florida Highway Safety and Motor Vehicles (FLHSMV), with 517 of those resulting in a fatality.

 Most motorcycle accidents occur due to reckless motorists.
 If you live in Florida, you shouldn’t have to fear the roads because of their negligence.
-If you or a loved one has been seriously injured in a motorcycle accident in Florida, call the motorcycle accident attorneys at Fran Haasch Law Group today to ensure your rights are upheld.
+If you or a loved one has been seriously injured in a motorcycle accident in Florida, contact the motorcycle accident attorneys at Fran Haasch Law Group today to ensure your rights are upheld.

 Steps to Take After a Motorcycle Accident in Florida